wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 This directory also includes scripts needed to run the calibration experiments for Case Study #1 in the paper:

-+ `calibration_from_pickle.py` : A command-line utility function that takes an output pickle created by one of the calibration scripts and extracts the calibration as a json file
++ `calibration_from_pickle.py` : A command-line utility that takes an output pickle created by one of the calibration scripts and extracts the calibration as a json file
 + `generate_synthetic_data.py` : A command-line utility to generate the synthetic data file from the ground-truth data file and a best-guess calibration
 + `Loss.py` : The Loss function definitions
 + `pickle_format.txt` : A description of the structure of an output pickle
-+ `pickle_to_json.py` : A command-line utility function that takes an output pickle created by one of the calibration scripts and converts it to a json object for easier exploration.
++ `pickle_to_json.py` : A command-line utility that takes an output pickle created by one of the calibration scripts and converts it to a json object for easier exploration.
 + `run_single_calibration.py` : A command-line utility to calibrate the simulator using a single set of experiments.
 Generates an output pickle file of the experiments and calibration.
 + `run_single_evaluation.py` :  A command-line utility that takes an output pickle and evaluates it on a new set of ground-truth data
 + `run_single_parameter_evaluation.py` : A command-line utility that takes a calibration as a json string and evaluates it on a set of ground-truth data